natnael6825/newnovel.org-novel-downloader-Scraper/ReadMe.md

+The content of the novel is found on https://newnovel.org/ .So go to the site and copy the correct name.

 # How to Set Up and Run the Code

 Follow these steps to download, set up, and run the provided Node.js application in your local environment.
 The application allows you to interact with a web-based service to fetch and display data.